alex88088-pro/flink-on-openshift/README.md

+See the [DSRI documentation](https://maastrichtu-ids.github.io/dsri-documentation) to deploy it on the Data Science Research Infrastructure (OpenShift cluster at [Maastricht University](https://maastrichtuniversity.nl)).

-Written from the [official Flink Kubernetes documentation](https://ci.apache.org/projects/flink/flink-docs-stable/ops/deployment/kubernetes.html).
+Deployment written from the [official Flink Kubernetes documentation](https://ci.apache.org/projects/flink/flink-docs-stable/ops/deployment/kubernetes.html).
 Images built from [apache/flink](https://github.com/apache/flink).

-A mount to a PVC storage has been add on `/mnt` (inside the pod).
+In this deployment a PVC storage has been mounted on `/mnt` (inside the pod).

 ⚠️ **Change the PVC name in  before creating the deployment**

-Change it in files `jobmanager-deployment.yaml` and `taskmanager-deployment.yaml`
+Change it at the end of files `jobmanager-deployment.yaml` and `taskmanager-deployment.yaml`

-Script to deploy Flink Job and Task managers in the current project.
+Script to deploy Flink Job and Task managers in the current project:

 ```bash
 oc project my-project